ccrd1711/space_shack/README.md

 Adding a blog post then did not post it to the reviews page
 - I was looping over 'posts' not 'reviews' so was in limbo

+Features that were not implement but could be in future:
+User dashboard to see reviews